timnarr/kirby-imagex/README.md

 ```

 ## Snippet Configuration and Usage
-Pass the file object of your image and other options to the imagex snippet as follows:
+Pass the file object of your image and other options to the Imagex snippet as follows:

 ```php
 // Define your options and pass them to the `imagex` snippet